 2. Research Proposal Development Seminar: This seminar will help you identify a research project, assemble your research committee, and prepare your research proposal.

-2. Guides/handbooks/handouts on scientific writing skills:
+2. Lectures on scientific writing:

 Essential resources for writing and publishing health research are provided by the Enhancing the QUAlity and Transparency Of health Research (EQUATOR) Network.